 “Virtual address” sometimes applies to another concept as well.
 In these contexts the program can generate arbitrary addresses but the use of certain such addresses is denied to some programs and not others.
 The IBM 360, without virtual storage and the 370 with, used storage protection keys which attached a 4 bit number to each real memory page.
 Extra memory hardware held these 4 bit keys.
 A 4 bit number was also attached to the process which limited which pages a process could write.
 Later modifications limited processes from even reading some pages.
 Some modern processors mark some virtual pages as supervisory and limit access thereto, to programs running in supervisor state.

 Yet another usage of “virtual address” refers to the concatenation of some high order bits, called an ASID (Address Space ID) to the number computed by the user mode machine language program.
-The ASID is taken from a privileged register.
+The hardware takes the ASID from a privileged kernel controlled register.
 This manner of speaking confuses some discussions but suggests profitable hardware and software ideas.
-Among these is hardware TLB tags that include the ASID.
+Among these are hardware TLB tags that include the ASID.
 With this extra TLB cost it is usually unnecessary to purge the TLB upon switching address spaces (context switches).
 The idea of the TLB spanning the space of more than one program arose in the “STO STACK” of early 370’s but the new terminology suggested new tricks, I think.
 This terminology is only a manner of speaking—a particular use of the term virtual address.

 I think the important distinction between the uses of “virtual address space” are whether:

 In summary we record three notions of ‘virtual address’: